-Subject to approval of Head of School. §May be taken either as a four year full-time course or in a sandwich form which may be completed within a maximum period of seven years.
+[§]May be taken either as a four year full-time course or in a sandwich form which may be completed within a maximum period of seven years.

 Summary of Disciplines of the University

 For details of the disciplines within each faculty consult the relevant faculty handbook.